Find Grad Schools

 50% Racial-Ethnic Minorities*

 Kennesaw State University is the 7th most popular school in the nation for students seeking a graduate certificate in digital communication.
-Each year, around 41,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $4,450 per year, while in-state graduate students, on average, pay $5,238 per year.
-For the 2020-2021 academic year, 8 graduate certificates were handed out to digital communication majors at KSU Georgia.
-About 63% of this group were women, and 50% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $4,450 per year, while in-state graduate students, on average, pay $5,328 per year.
+During the most recent year for which we have data, 8 people received their graduate certificate in digital communication from KSU Georgia.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #8